Frameworks

 IDEAS Framework

+A systematic approach to developing ideas.
 Five stages — Identify, Develop, Explore, Assess, Share — that ensure good ideas don't die from neglect and help distinguish sparks worth pursuing.

 Each framework operates at a different scale.
 Fulfillment Theory looks outward — diagnosing what's missing when teams aren't thriving.
 The Elevation Framework looks inward — ruthlessly sorting your own work to focus on what only you can do.
 Spheres pulls even further back — deciding where to invest your finite energy across all of life's domains.
 And IDEAS is the meta-tool — a process for developing any insight into something worth sharing.